 The ECS Process

-The ECS Processtm provides an easy to understand framework for conducting your college basketball search.
+The ECS Processtm provides an easy to understand framework for conducting your college field hockey search.
 The ECS Process is easy to follow, but securing a roster spot on a NCAA varsity team still takes proactive effort and diligence - you have to provide the effort.
 And most important, you, the player, have to provide the initiative.

-The competition for ECS college and university roster positions is even more intense, as those schools comprise some of the most desirable schools in the U.S. On average, there are hundreds of boys vying for each of those ECS coach's precious attention.
+The competition for ECS college and university roster positions is even more intense, as those schools comprise some of the most desirable schools in the U.S. On average, there are hundreds of girls vying for each of those ECS coach's precious attention.
 One of our goals is to help you target the right group of colleges (a primary focus during your freshman and sophomore years) and better understand how to differentiate yourself in the coach's mind (mostly in the sophomore and junior years).
 The ECS Process is organized by class year (freshman, sophomore, junior, senior).
 If you're just now starting and are a sophomore or junior, work hard to catch up.

 First, a couple of ground rules that will greatly increase your chances of successfully getting a roster spot at one of the academically elite colleges covered by ECS: